-- Domestic employers with international positions - This may include private companies, NGOs, or higher education institutions. - International employers - Government positions - There are many government agencies, including the U.S. Department of State, that offer international careers.
-Start your search at USAJOBS.gov and careers.state.gov - Department of State maintains a list of government agencies related to international careers and working overseas. - Explore diverse career paths at the U.S. Department of State: - Consular Fellows Program - Foreign Service Specialists - Foreign Service Officers - o Reach out to the Diplomat in Residence in your region who can discuss other opportunities - o Sign up to receive career-related information from the Department of State - Volunteer opportunities - There are many ways to volunteer abroad.
-You may want to start with a centralized list and short guide such as those offered by GoAbroad.com or Go Overseas. - Teaching opportunities - Teach Away offers a guide to teaching English around the world.
+- Domestic employers with international positions - o This may include private companies, NGOs, or higher education institutions. - International employers - Government positions - There are many government agencies, including the U.S. Department of State, that offer international careers.
+Start your search at USAJOBS.gov and careers.state.gov - Explore diverse career paths at the U.S. Department of State: - Consular Fellows Program - Foreign Service Specialists - Foreign Service Officers - o Reach out to the Diplomat in Residence in your region who can discuss other opportunities - Sign up to receive career-related information from the Department of State - Volunteer opportunities - There are many ways to volunteer abroad.
+You may want to start with a centralized list and short guide such as those offered by GoAbroad.com or Go Overseas. - Teaching opportunities - o Teach Away offers a guide to teaching English around the world.